Craps Online | Rules & Gameplay

 Essentials of Playing Craps Online

 Craps online is very easy to play than it may appear to most of the new players.
 Through the live casino, the game is played using a pair of dice that’s made either of plastic, bone, ivory or celluloid.
 The dice have been cut into perfect shapes and are weighed to ensure that they have they are equally balanced and have the same size.
-They are numbers on their sides with dots which range from 1 – 6 on each side.
+They have numbers on their sides with dots which range from 1 – 6 on each side.
 On the contrary, the craps online software is purely based on software that is responsible for determining the results of the game.
 This software is fitted with the Random Number Generator, a software that’s responsible for ensuring that each spin is completely random and independent of the outgoing software.
 This ensures the game’s results are completely randomised!